Il Dottore: Overview

-Il Dottore was born from the city of Bologna, Italy.
+Il Dottore was born in the city of Bologna, Italy.
 He is comically inept.
-He is usually extremely rich, though the needs of the scenario might have things otherwise, and extremely pompous, loving the sound of his own voice and spouting ersatz Latin and Greek, Il Dottore is known to be overly self loving and greedy.
+He is usually extremely rich, although the needs of the scenario might have things otherwise, and extremely pompous, loving the sound of his own voice and spouting ersatz Latin and Greek, il Dottore is known to be overly self loving and greedy.
 His interaction in the play is usually mostly with Pantalone, either as a friend, mentor or competitor.